On this page

 Almost all Statistics Canada publications are now freely available online.
 Search the Statistics Canada Website using British Columbia or using the subject you want and the term "province", e.g., housing and province.
 Check Statistics Canada's The Daily for latest releases.
-Print copies of many Statistics Canada publications are arranged by Statistics Canada catalogue number.
+Print copies of older Statistics Canada publications are arranged in the library by Statistics Canada catalogue number.
 See the Library guide Statistics - Canada for more information.

 The central statistical agency of the Province of British Columbia, BC STATS collects and publishes reports of statistics from Statistics Canada, provincial government ministries and agencies and from administrative files.
 The website is organized by topic and has information about publications, quick facts about the province and current census information.
-Their A-Z list is often a good place to start your search.
 Also check the Infoline blog for statistical highlights and information about new products and services.

 Note that several key BC STATS publications such as Business Indicators and the Tourism Sector Monitor are available online for SFU researchers.

-Contains the latest reports such as Current Statistics, Business Indicators, Consumer Price Index, Exports, Tourism Sector Monitor, Earnings & Employment Trends, Labour Force Statistics, Population Highlights, Small Business Quarterly, Quarterly Regional Statistics.
+Contains the latest issues of reports such as Current Statistics, Business Indicators, Consumer Price Index, Exports, Tourism Sector Monitor, Earnings & Employment Trends, Labour Force Statistics, Population Highlights, Small Business Quarterly, Quarterly Regional Statistics.

 CANSIM (Canadian Socioeconomic Information Management).